 To qualify for a Certificate of Non-Impediment, you must reside within the City of New York and must not presently be married.

 The Certificate of Non-Impediment is valid for six months from the date of the certificate.

-To obtain a Certificate of Non-Impediment, you may visit one of our office locations to obtain and complete the application for the Certificate of Non-Impediment, or you may submit an application to the Office of the City Clerk via City Clerk Online and visit one of our offices during regular business hours to complete it.
+To obtain a Certificate of Non-Impediment, you may visit our Manhattan office to obtain and complete the application for the Certificate of Non-Impediment, or you may submit an application to the Office of the City Clerk via City Clerk Online and visit our Manhattan office during regular business hours to complete it.

 Proper Identification is required to obtain a Certificate of Non-Impediment.

 The application will require that you provide the following information:

 - The town or city and country where the ceremony will be performed.

 - The approximate day and month of the ceremony that must take place within six months from the date of the Certificate of Non-Impediment

 For the certificate to be valid outside the United States, you must complete two additional steps after you receive the Certificate of Non-Impediment: